Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Why Multi-Cloud Makes Sense for Public Authorities

-A sovereign cloud in Germany alone is often not enough.
-Specialized services require flexibility.
-The German Administration Cloud (Deutsche Verwaltungscloud) can be combined with Azure and GCP.
+A single sovereign cloud alone is often not enough.
+Specialised services require flexibility.
+The Deutsche Verwaltungscloud can be combined with Azure, GCP, the AWS European Sovereign Cloud or STACKIT — per workload, by protection need.

 The advantages are clear: no vendor lock-in and the best solution for every use case.
-A cloud framework agreement enables rapid procurement.
+A cloud framework agreement enables rapid procurement, and comparable offers keep migration costs predictable.
+We go deeper in Multi-Cloud Strategy for the Federal Administration.

 The Next Step